From Toddlers to Teens…

 Learn about Kosair Kid: Luke Madson (at the courier journal)

-Hear about Kosair Kid: Shane Roof (below), in his own words:
+Learn about Kosair Kid: Shane Roof (below), in his own words:

 Children want to move.
 Movement and activity are the hallmark of childhood, whether rolling, running, sitting up, kicking a ball, or playing children learn and socialize through movements.
 When abilities such as these are lost due to injury or illness, such as a spinal cord injury, that child experiences a cascade of effects, paralysis being the most obvious.